tlaplus-community/tlauc/README.md

 ```
 Note also that comments can include arbitrary Unicode symbols so care must be taken to use character indices instead of byte indices for column alignment (see discussion of Unicode difficulties above).
 Of course this means the jlists will not be aligned in non-Unicode-aware tooling, but that is the concern of the user; this tool does not modify comment text.
-At this time it also assumes one codepoint = one displayed character; alignment according to grapheme clusters is not supported.
+It really only seems feasible to assume one codepoint = one displayed character; alignment according to grapheme clusters would add unnecessary complication to a very niche use case.

+The block comment edge case has not been observed in the wild and so is not yet supported; see https://github.com/tlaplus-community/tlauc/issues/2.